-If you already have a Facebook Page Shop, this is a simple three step process.
+If you already have a Facebook Page Shop, this is a simple four step process.

 Don’t have a Facebook Page Shop yet?
 That’s great – we’ll show you how to set up one of those, too.

 Facebook Shops is an extra feature that’s currently being rolled out by Facebook to make existing Facebook Page shops more shoppable.
 Facebook aims to create an online shopping experience tailored for mobile phones and working alongside builders like Shopify to give businesses extra support.

 Facebook Shops gives your store a ‘storefront’, so you can make it look more like your own site, rather than a Facebook page.
 As with a Facebook Page Shop, customers can check out directly with Facebook, rather than be redirected to the business website.
 That said, it’s likely many will still use Facebook to browse, and come to the site to buy.
 The same feature is being made available for Instagram.